heesookiim/Minimalist_Portfolio/README.md

 # Personal Website

-Reference Apple products.
-Dynamic Notch on the website works as a navigation bar
+A portfolio website inspired by Apple products, featuring a dynamic navigation bar and other cutting edge Frontend techniques

 ## 01/25/2025
 1. Interactive side frame is completed.
 In order to keep the rounded edge as well as the text messages while scrolling, the following steps were required: